-When you get a sense you are heading for divorce, set up an official system that will include documentation, official correspondence, court records, research, notes and more.
-Make copies for yourself, your attorney and any other members of your team who will benefit from having pertinent information.
+When you get a sense, you are heading for divorce, set up an official system that will include documentation, official correspondence, court records, research, notes and more.
+Make copies for yourself, your divorce lawyer and any other members of your team who will benefit from having pertinent information.
 Any steps you take to avoid confusion or duplication is a winning strategy for you.

 Finally, understand that being organized has a lot of payoffs, but you need to be resolved to the fact that it will take time.
 Don’t be in a hurry.
 Don’t cut corners.